top of page

 “What changes?” he hissed.

 The man seemed to have anticipated Davy’s reaction and held his hand up reassuringly, his eyebrows raised.
 “Ah-ah.
 This is a good thing.
-You’ve got those other guys turnin’ the town upside down lookin’ for ya.
-You never woulda made it out just the three of us.”
+You’ve got those other guys turning the town upside down lookin’ for you.
+You never woulda made it out if it were just the three of us.”
 Confident that he had convinced Davy, he continued.
-“First of all, I’m not the one driving you outta here.”
+“First of all, I’m no longer the one driving you outta here.”

 Thank god.